Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_14_computing_with_lists.rst

     failures = (0, 2, 1, 3, 2, 4, 2, 6, 4, 7, 4, 8)

 The first part of the assignment requires that we count the number of times each number appears in the input data.
-To solve this part of the task, we create the list *num_failures* of 10 elements, in which each element corresponds to one machine and counts its failures.
+To solve this part of the task, we create the list *num_failures* of 10 elements (that are initially zero), in which each element corresponds to one machine and counts its failures.

 .. code::